onejeuu/sc-file/docs/source/api/usage/handlers.rst

   with McsbDecoder("model.mcsb") as mcsb:
       content = mcsb.decode()

-A decoder does not return format-specific wrapper objects.
-It returns a content DTO such as :class:`~scfile.core.content.ModelContent` or :class:`~scfile.core.content.TextureContent`.
+:meth:`~scfile.core.decoder.FileDecoder.decode` returns a content DTO such as :class:`~scfile.core.content.ModelContent` or :class:`~scfile.core.content.TextureContent`.

 Content
 ----------------------------------------

-Content contains ordinary Python objects and NumPy arrays that may be inspected or changed before encoding.
+Content is a hierarchy of dataclasses.
+Model data also uses NumPy arrays.
 It remains usable after the decoder is closed.

 .. code-block:: python